Stock Spotlight: Temple & Webster Group Ltd (ASX:TPW)

 About Temple & Webster Group Ltd.

-Temple & Webster Group Ltd engages in the online retail of furniture, homewares, and home improvement products in Australia.
-The company operates the Temple & Webster online platform, which offers approximately 200,000 products.
+Temple & Webster Group Ltd engages in the online retail of furniture, homewares, and home improvement products through its online platform in Australia.
+It also provides procurement, styling, specialized delivery, and installation services.
 Temple & Webster Group Ltd was founded in 2011 and is headquartered in St Peters, Australia.

 Key Stats